saad1111112/Flow-Link/README.md

 # Flow-Link
-It is a tool that used to indify the like between the device that issued the IoT activity's command with the IoT device that recived that command from the cloud.
+It is a tool used to identify the hidden link between the device that issued the IoT activity's command with the IoT device that received that command from the cloud.

-The imput of the device should be labeld with event and device name.
-You can use the provided example to show the benfits of the tool.
+The input of the tool should be a file that has labelled with IoT event and device name.
+The provided example can be used as input to show the benefits of the tool.